melanielaporte/melanielaporte/README.md

 - Forbes 30 Under 30 Prison Pipeline (Coming Soon)

 Writing:
-- Mentoring - What is it, How to Be Mentored, and How to Be a Mentor (Coming Soon)
+- Mentoring - How to Mentor and be Mentored (Coming Soon)

 ### 📖: Resources: